Mahmoud-Abdelraouf/Embedded-GPS/README.md

 This project was developed by `Team Work` as part of `Introduction to Embedded Systems/GPS Tracking System`.
 Special thanks to the faculty and staff at the Computer and Systems Engineering Department, Faculty of Engineering, for their support and guidance throughout the project.

-## Contact
+## Team Members

-For any inquiries or support, please contact:
+Our project is proudly developed and maintained by the following team members:

-- Mahmoud Abdelraouf - mahmoud126125@gmail.com
+- Mahmoud Abdelraouf
-- Somay Ayman - somaya189ayman@gmail.com
+- Mahmoud Hamdy
-- Sara Ashraf - saraashrf1@icloud.com
+- Mennatallah Abdel-Motaleb
-- Maya Sharaf - mayasharaf2@gmail.com
+- Mohamed Adham
-- Mahmoud Hamdy - mahmoud-mahgoub1@hotmail.com
+- Mohamed Khaled
-- Nada Mohamed - 2001434@eng.asu.edu.eg
+- Muhammad AbdelKhaleq
-- Mohamed Adham - mohamed.adhamnagiub@gmail.com
+- Nada Mohamed
-- Mennatallah Abdel-Motaleb - mennaamr20024@gmail.com
+- Sara Ashraf
-- Muhammad AbdelKhaleq - muhammadabdelkhaleq2@gmail.com
+- Somay Ayman
-- Mohamed Khaled - mohamedkhaled77765@gmail.com
+- Maya Sharaf

 ## Baseline Path